 Basic Biomechanics – Understanding Horse Movement

 Biomechanics is the study of the mechanics of a living body and the forces exerted by muscles and gravity on the skeletal structure.
-In horses this can get very technical and is often a study in physics heavily laden with mathematical formulas and force diagrams.
+In horses, this can get very technical and is often a study in physics heavily laden with mathematical formulas and force diagrams.

 This introductory course focuses not on the physics of movement, but on developing a proper understanding of the muscular actions that produce movement, the gaits of the horse, and how movement in the horse is affected both positively and negatively by its development program.

 The textbooks for this course are Horse Gaits, Balance, and Movement by Susan Harris and Muscles in Motion by Sara Wyche, both of whom are considered experts in their fields.
-There are additional online written resources and videos that bring a greater depth of understanding to help integrate written materials with visual helps.
+There are additional online written resources and videos that bring a greater depth of understanding to help integrate written materials with visual help.

 Videos include the normal gaits of the horse so the student can learn the patterns of footfalls for each gait, in both gaited and ungaited horses.
 Additional videos include a look at the traveling pattern of horses with conformation challenges in the lower limbs and differing lameness conditions.

-While prior study in equine anatomy is very helpful, there is enough anatomy presented within the texts for this course to support the material that is discussed.
+While a prior study in equine anatomy is very helpful, there is enough anatomy presented within the texts for this course to support the material that is discussed.